Red Holzman: Leones de Ponce (1963–1967)

-Holzman coached Leones de Ponce from 1963 to 1967, winning three consecutive championships from 1964 to 1966.
+Holzman coached Leones de Ponce (basketball) from 1963 to 1967, winning three consecutive championships from 1964 to 1966.

 New York Knicks (1967–1977, 1978–1982)

-After being fired by the Hawks, Holzman then became a scout for the New York Knicks for the next ten years, till 1967, whereupon he became the team's head coach for the most part until 1982.
+After being fired by the Hawks, Holzman then became a scout for the New York Knicks for the next ten years, until 1967 when he became the team's head coach for the most part until 1982.
 Holzman's former player, Willis Reed, replaced him as Knicks head coach in 1977, but Holzman returned near the start of the 1978–1979 season.
-During this 15-year span as Knicks' coach, Holzman won a total of 613 games, including two NBA championships in 1970 and 1973.
+During this 15-year span as Knicks' coach, Holzman won a total of 613 games.

 In 1969, Holzman coached the Knicks to a then single-season NBA record 18-game win streak, breaking the 17-game record first set back in 1946.
 For his efforts leading up to the Knicks' 1970 championship win, Holzman was named the NBA Coach of the Year for that year.
 He won his second NBA championship as the Knicks won the 1973 NBA Finals against the Lakers.
 He was one of very few individuals to have won an NBA championship as both player and coach.
 As a coach, his final record was 696 wins and 604 losses.
 At the time of his retirement in 1982, he had the second most career victories as a head coach in NBA history.